iAmMe27/Tahrovin/README.md

 clicking on Skyrim VR in your game library and clicking **Properties** > **General** > **Deselect "Enable Steam Overlay while in-game"**.

 #### Set game language to English
 Wabbajack and some/most of the modding tools out there only support English language versions of Skyrim.
-Setting the language to English in Steam will stop issues like Wabbajack file verifications when installing.
+Setting the language to English in Steam will stop issues like Wabbajack file verification failures when installing.
 As with disabling the overlay, right click on Skyrim VR in your game library and click **Properties** > **Language** > **Select English**.

 #### Change Steam's Updating Behavior
 If for some reason Bethesda decide to release an update for Skyrim VR, everything will probably break.
 Well, not *everything* but something will definitely break until mods can be updated to suit.
 To stop this from happening, you need to tell Steam that you only want to update when you tell it to.
 You can do this by right clicking on Skyrim VR in your game library and clicking **Properties** > **Updates** > **Change Automatic Updates to "Only update this game when I launch it"**.
 Whilst you're in here, it's also recommended to disable Steam Cloud too.